-Jammu: An organisation of ex-servicemen staged a rally here on Monday demanding withdrawal of an FIR registered against army personnel in Shopian recently and deportation of Rohingya and Bangladeshi nationals from Jammu and Kashmir.
+Jammu: An organisation of ex-servicemen staged a rally here today demanding withdrawal of an FIR registered against Army personnel in Shopian recently and deportation of Rohingya and Bangladeshi nationals from Jammu and Kashmir.

 They also demanded stern action against stone-pelters and a provision to allow Army and paramilitary personnel to settle in the state by amending Article 370 of the Constitution.

 Dozens of members from different parts of the country assembled under the banner of Voice of Ex-servicemen Society and took out a rally from Kachhi Chawani to Civil Secretariat, the seat of Jammu and Kashmir government in the heart of the city.

 However, they were stopped by police near the secretariat and dispersed off peacefully after the submission of a memorandum to a senior police officer.

 The memorandum highlighted the sacrifices being rendered by the security forces in the service of the nation in the state and raised various important issues that need immediate attention, national co-ordinator of the society, Bir Bahadur Singh, a former para trooper from Uttar Pradesh, told PTI.

 He said the rally was staged to press for unconditional withdrawal of an FIR against an Army unit in Shopian district of south Kashmir.
 The FIR was lodged against the Army after three youth were killed when the troops opened fire after their convoy came under stone-pelting last month.